panchomb/ie-exercise-3/modules/network/vpn-gateway/vpn-connection/README.md

 | [`vpnConnectionProtocolType`](#parameter-vpnconnectionprotocoltype) | string | Gateway connection protocol. |
 | [`vpnLinkConnections`](#parameter-vpnlinkconnections) | array | List of all VPN site link connections to the gateway. |

-### Parameter: `name`

-The name of the VPN connection.

-- Required: Yes
-- Type: string

-### Parameter: `vpnGatewayName`

-The name of the parent VPN gateway this VPN connection is associated with.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `connectionBandwidth`

 Expected bandwidth in MBPS.
 - Required: No
 - Type: int
 - Default: `10`